huangdonghere/SRCFS/README.md

 Randomization and Collaboration”, Knowledge-Based Systems, vol.182, pp.104856, 2019.
 ```

-## Main Function
+## Function

-The SRCFS.m is the main function, which has four input parameters, namely, fea, para_K, para_s, and para_m.
+The function in `SRCFS.m` has four input parameters, namely, fea, para_K, para_s, and para_m.
 Please note that para_K, para_s, and para_m must be positive integers.

 * fea:      the n*d data matrix with each row being a data sample.
 * para_K:   the number of nearest neighobrs.